Blood cancer

 Leukaemia

-The abnormal white blood cells are called leukaemia cells.
-They behave differently from healthy white blood cells.
+The abnormal blood cells are called leukaemia cells.
+They behave differently from healthy blood cells.

 Lymphoma

-Lymphoma is a cancer of a type of white blood cell called lymphocytes.
-The abnormal lymphocytes or lymphoma cells may build up and form a lump or tumour.
-The most common place for this to happen is in a group, or more than one group, of lymph nodes.
-But lymphoma can also happen in other organs in the body.
+Lymphoma is a cancer that develops when white blood cells called lymphocytes become abnormal.
+These abnormal cells are called lymphoma cells.
+Over time, enough lymphoma cells develop to form a lump (tumour).
+The most common place for this to happen is in the lymph nodes.
+But lymphoma can start growing in other parts of the body.

 Myelodysplasia (MDS)

-Sometimes, over time, MDS can develop into acute myeloid leukaemia (AML).
+Sometimes, MDS can develop into acute myeloid leukaemia (AML).

 Myeloproliferative neoplasms (MPNs) are also blood cancers.

-They happen when the bone marrow makes too many of one type, or more than one type, of blood cell.
+They happen when the bone marrow makes too many of 1 or more type of blood cell.
 These cells all start from myeloid stem cells.

 Essential thrombocythaemia (ET)

-The body makes too many blood clotting cells, called platelets.
-People with essential thrombocythaemia (ET) have a higher risk of getting a blood clot (thrombosis).
-Some people with ET develop myelofibrosis.
+Essential thrombocythaemia (ET) is when the body makes too many blood-clotting cells.
+These are called platelets.
+Some people with ET have a higher risk of getting a blood clot (thrombosis).
+A very small number of people with ET may develop myelofibrosis.

 Polycythaemia vera (PV)